-Performance management is important during the verification process to ensure our customers receive a consistent level of service.
+Performance management important during the verification process to ensure our customers receive a consistent level of service.
 Once an application is received its progress through the system is tracked and timescales reported on to ensure our targets are met.

 The Principal Surveyor routinely monitors the time it takes to vet building warrant applications.
 The senior surveyors second check a random selection of vetted applications.
-This is to ensure that our surveyors are providing a consistent application of the regulations.
-All performance information is reported on at monthly team meetings.
+This is to ensure that our surveyors are providing a performance All information is reported at monthly team meetings.